-The President of Chattahoochee Valley Community College or his/her designee shall be the appeal authority in upholding, rejecting, or modifying the recommendations of the Decision Maker Panel.
-The President or his/her designee shall not be bound in any manner by the recommendation(s) of the Decision Maker Panel, but shall take it (them) into consideration in rendering his/her decision.
+The President of Chattahoochee Valley Community College or his/her designee shall be the appeal authority in upholding, rejecting, or modifying the recommendations of the Hearing Decision Maker(s).
+The President or his/her designee shall not be bound in any manner by the recommendation(s) of the Hearing Decision Maker(s), but shall take it (them) into consideration in rendering his/her decision.

-Either party may file a written request with President requesting that the President review the decision of the Decision Maker Panel.
+Either party may file a written request with President requesting that the President (or his/her designee) review the decision of the Hearing Decision Maker(s).
 The written request must be filed within ten (10) business days following the party's receipt of the hearing report.
 If the appeal is not filed by the close of business on the tenth (10th) business day following the party's receipt of the report, the party's opportunity to appeal shall have been waived.